zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-3.md

 This is English as a Second Language Podcast  number 228.
 I'm your host, Dr. Jeff McQuillan, coming to you from beautiful Los Angeles, California.
 I want to thank Santa Claus for coming on our program today and wishing us all a Merry Christmas and Happy Holidays to everyone on this Christmas holida y edition of ESL Podcast.

 Remember to visit our website and give yourself a Christmas/Chanukah holiday gift by becoming a member of ESL Podcast.
-If you do that, your present will be a Learning Guide for each episode of this podcast that includes all of t he vocabulary, definitions, cultural notes, additional definitions that we don't talk about on the podcast, as well as a complete transcript of each episode.
+If you do that, your present will be a Learning Guide for each episode of this podcast that includes all of the vocabulary, definitions, cultural notes, additional definitions that we don't talk about on the podcast, as well as a complete transcript of each episode.

 Our topic today is called “A Christmas Feast.”
 Let's get started.